Benjamín Galindo Jr.

 Benjamín Galindo Cruz (born 10 March 1999) is a Mexican professional footballer who plays as a centre-back for Liga de Expansión MX club Cancún.

 Club career

 Guadalajara

 Galindo debuted as a starter in his first Liga MX match against Veracruz on 7 April 2018.

 Personal life

-Galindo is the son of the Mexican footballer manager and former midfielder with the same name, Benjamín Galindo Sr.
+Galindo is the son of the Mexican football manager and former midfielder with the same name, Benjamín Galindo Sr.